 These records are kept by school bursar.
 Cash simply means money in coins or notes.
 Cashbook is therefore used in schools to record incoming cash to the school.
-The ledger helps one to know the financial status of school for а accountability while the vouchers state the salary of teachers.
+The ledger helps one to know the financial status of a school accountability while the vouchers state the salary of teachers.
 Schools also issue cheque, receipts and teller for income or expenditures.
-They also have bank accounts for preservation or reception of cash.
-The cash books and financial records are important for providing school facilities, making necessarv payments and checking embezzlement of funds.
-Funds from donor agencies like international organizations are also schools received by e.g. UNICEF is concerned in assisting women and children in schools [5].
-Both cash and material donations from alumni association, PTA, Community/Town Union etc are to be well recorded for school use.
+Thev also have accounts for preservation or reception of cash.
+The cash books and financial records are important for providing school facilities. making necessary payments and checking embezzlement of funds.
+Funds from donor agencies like international organizations are also received by schools e.g. UNICEF is concerned in assisting women children in schools [5].
+Both cash and donations from material alumni association, PTA, Community/Town Union etc are to be well recorded for school use.

 Other financial records include the school fees, funds from skill exhibitions etc.